-Tent Peak, also known as Tharpuchuli is situated right in the centre of the Annapurna Sanctuary, just south of the Annapurna Base Camp.
-It is 5,663 meters high mountain was given the name 'Tent Peak' in 1956 by Jimmy Roberts.
-A simply gorgeous mountain, Tent Peak is one of the most climbed mountains peak in Nepal.
-It is perfect for those who would like to scale a summit but would prefer to make a climb to a lower height peak before going on to summit higher mountains.
+Tent Peak, also known as Tharpuchuli is situated right in the center of the Annapurna Sanctuary, just south of the Annapurna Base Camp.
+It is 5,663 meters high mountain that was given the name 'Tent Peak' in 1956 by Jimmy Roberts.
+A simply gorgeous mountain, Tent Peak is one of the most climbed mountain peaks in Nepal.
+It is perfect for those who would like to scale the summit of a higher mountain in the future.
 The climb to Tharpuchuli offers an unmatched view of the entire Annapurna range.
 The view of snow-clad mountains which consists of some of the highest mountains in the world from the top of the peak is indeed priceless.

-The trek to Tent peak begins from Pokhara, a beautiful city located in the lap of the Mt.
+The trek to Tent peak begins from Pokhara, a beautiful city located in the lap of Mt.
 Annapurna and Machhapurchre.
-On route, you will pass several beautiful villages- Dhampus, Landruk, Chhomrong, and Dhoban, where you get to see how ethnic Nepali people live.
-All along the way, you get to enjoy the stunning views of the mountains including Mt Annapurna and Mt Dhaulagiri which are above 8000 meters mountains.
-Initially, the trail is steep, almost serpentine like.
+On route, you will pass several beautiful villages- Dhampus, Landruk, Chhomrong, and Durban, where you get to see how ethnic Nepali people live.
+All along the way, you get to enjoy the stunning views of the mountains including Mt Annapurna and Mt Dhaulagiri which are above 8,000 meters mountains.
+Initially, the trail is steep, almost serpentine-like.
 Once you reach Annapurna Base Camp, you will head on to set up Tent Peak Base Camp from where you begin your climb to the Peak.
 The journey back after summiting the peak follows the same route until Annapurna Base Camp.